 A spokesman for Ratcliffe, the Ineos boss, told ITV News: "We are confirming interest if the club is for sale", before later saying it had been told it was not.

 According to The Times, the Failsworth-born chemical engineer wanted to buy a stake in the club "with a view to taking full control if the Glazers welcome new investment."

 Michael Knighton, a former United director, told ITV Granada Reports he wanted the help of Sir Jim Ratcliffe to force a hostile takeover from the Glazer family.

 He said: "If we can smoke the great Sir Jim out to buy Manchester United my consortium will be punching the air because we've achieved what we want to do."

-Knighton a bid to buy the Red Devils accepted in 1989 - but it never happened.
-However, he now believes he can get hold of the club, explaining that he has been speaking to three potential partners to put forward a deal.
+Knighton had a bid to buy the Red Devils accepted in 1989 - but it never happened.
+However, he previous said he believed he can get hold of the club, explaining he had been speaking to three potential partners to put forward a deal.

 "They are small-time billionaires that I have been speaking to for three to four months now", Knighton explains.

 "When I was approached by some fan groups, oddly enough, saying 'look, our club is dying on its feet' would you please do something?'